-Most young travelers might know Nusa Ceningan because of the yellow bridge and Le Pirate Beach Club, famous for the picturesque white and turquoise huts, which I’ll talk more about in the next post.
+Most young travelers might know Nusa Ceningan because of the yellow bridge and Le Pirate Beach Club, famous for their picturesque white and turquoise huts, which I’ll talk more about in the next post.
 But the island is so much more than that.
 The drive along the coast is so stunning that you’ll probably stop tens of times to capture beauty.
 Palm trees, shallow crystal clear waters and quaint roadside warungs frying up the most delicious food.
 The roads aren’t as good as on Lembongan, but the drive is doable just a bit bumpy.
-We filmed the whole drive from Lembongan to Ceningan, so I’ll try to finish editing that soon.
+We filmed the whole drive from Lembongan to Ceningan, see some clips of it here.

 Driving over the yellow bridge that connects Lembongan and Ceningan, you’ll feel the wooden planks moving and the bridge slightly waving up and down.
 But don’t be scared, it’s perfectly safe, the locals said so.
 On the southern tip of Ceningan we found a little slice of paradise called Secret Beach.
-It wasn’t really all that secret, because it was signs all along the road pointing us in the right direction.
+Although it wasn’t really all that secret because there were signs all along the road pointing us in the right direction.

-There is a resort on one side which offers quite overpriced food and drinks and not the most welcoming staff, so I would recommend stopping at one of the local warungs along the way to pick up some take away wrapped in banana leafs.
+There is a gorgeous bungalow resort called Villa Trevally on one side of the beach which also offers food and drinks but it is quite pricey.
+So I would recommend you to stop at one of the local warungs along the way to eat or pick up some yummy fresh fruit.
 You can also ask one of the locals with large machetes stopping by from time to time, to cut open one of the coconuts growing in the jungle.
 Or maybe you want to try and open one yourself, cast away style.
 Anyways, a visit to Secret Beach is a must in my eyes!